Summer 2018 Internship Program with IWPR

 The Institute for Women’s Policy Research (IWPR), located in Washington, D.C., conducts and communicates research to inspire public dialogue, shape policy, and improve the lives and opportunities of women of diverse backgrounds, circumstances, and experiences.
 Throughout the internship program, our interns will learn about the fundamentals of the non-profit sector, grow in their professional development, and gain insight into policy research on various intersectional issues that impact women’s economic justice.
 IWPR interns work closely with staff and assist in a number of activities—including providing research, outreach, and administrative support—to help further IWPR’s mission and goals.

-During the 2018 spring program, IWPR will offer internships in three areas: Research, Communications and Marketing, and Office Operations.
+During the 2018 summer program, IWPR will offer internships in three areas: Research, Communications and Marketing, and Office Operations.
 Spring internships are paid and the time commitment is flexible.
-Internships typically last from January to May.
+Internships typically last from May to August.

 We welcome all interested applicants, including international students and college students of all levels and majors, to apply.
 IWPR is an equal opportunity employer, and we encourage individuals from underrepresented groups to apply.
 All applicants are considered without regard for race, color, religion, gender, national origin, age, disability, marital or veteran status, sexual orientation, or any other legally protected status.